Professional edition active

 Symptoms and Signs of PMS

-The most common symptoms are irritability, anxiety, agitation, anger, insomnia, difficulty concentrating, lethargy, depression, and severe fatigue.
+The most common PMS symptoms are irritability, anxiety, agitation, anger, insomnia, difficulty concentrating, headache, lethargy, depression, and severe fatigue.
 Fluid retention causes edema, transient weight gain, and breast fullness and pain.
 Pelvic heaviness or pressure and backache may occur.
 Some women, particularly younger ones, have dysmenorrhea when menses begins.

 Preexisting disorders may worsen while PMS symptoms are occurring.
 They include the following:

-• Seizure disorders (increased seizures)
+• Seizure disorders (increased seizure frequency)

 • Connective tissue disorders (eg, systemic lupus erythematosus [SLE, or lupus], rheumatoid arthritis, with flare-ups)